harveym4n4lili/DailyFlo/docs/development-journals/dev-log.md

 ### Today's Goals
 - [X] Implement some django models
+- [X] Write basic model serializers
-- [ ] Prepare endpoints for authentication
+- [ ] Begin writing API endpoints

+### What I Learned
+- Relearned serializer method writing, from learning about serializer vs modelSerializers and its meta class, to extensions and data validation methods.

 ### Challenges & Solutions
 - Had problems with references within backend which includes: